The mortgaged property (which may be your home) may be repossessed if you do not keep up repayments on your mortgage

 The balance outstanding at 31 December 2019 brought forward from the last annual statement, where appropriate.
 If your mortgage started during 2020, the original date and amount of the loan will be shown.

 If your Mortgage Payment Protection insurance policy is held with us, the premium(s) charged to the account will be included in the ‘Debits (£)’ column.
-The insurance premiums are included within your monthly repayments, as show in the ‘Credits (£)’ column.
+The insurance premiums are included within your monthly repayments, as shown in the ‘Credits (£)’ column.

 3. Loan Repayments